 - “Angel tax” issue resolved – Start-ups and investors who file requisite declarations and providing information in their returns not to be subjected to any kind of scrutiny in respect of valuations of share premiums.

-- Funds raised by start-ups to not require scrutiny from Income Tax Department – E-verification mechanism for establishing identity of the investor and source of funds.
+- Funds raised by start-ups to not require scrutiny from Income Tax Department – E-verification mechanism for establishing the identity of the investor and source of funds.

 - Special administrative arrangements for pending assessments and grievance redressal – No inquiry in such cases by the Assessing Officer without obtaining approval of the supervisory officer.